Market Insight Spatial Biology Spatial Tools, Technologies & Imaging |

 Wolfgang Breitwieser delivered this overview of spatial omics capabilities and ongoing developments within his molecular biology core facility at the Patterson Building, located at the Christie Hospital in Manchester.
 The facility, which moved into its new premises two years ago, partners with Cancer Research UK and supports a range of cancer research teams from the Manchester Cancer Research Centre and the University of Manchester.
 Breitwieser highlighted the multidisciplinary nature of spatial transcriptomics, emphasising the essential collaboration between histology, imaging, and computational biology teams, all conveniently situated on a single floor.
-The MCSE Biobank was also noted as a valuable resource for human tissue and regulatory compliance.
+The MCRC Biobank was also noted as a valuable resource for human tissue and regulatory compliance.

 The presentation explored sequencing-based spatial approaches, with the facility offering comprehensive services on Illumina and Oxford Nanopore platforms, alongside single cell and spatial transcriptomic services.
 Breitwieser discussed several key technologies, including 10X Genomics Visium, STOmics Stereo-Seq, Nanostring GeoMx, and the emerging Curio Trekker platform.
 He underscored the importance of technical considerations such as resolution, sensitivity, and the number of detectable targets, noting that these factors are critical in determining the suitability of different methodologies.